So, what exactly is a DAO?

 - Do you like the CEO?

-Almost forgot to mention.
-As a SEC recognized Registered Investment Advisor, we still behave by the rules and regulations that a traditional advisor does.
-Why?
-Because we want to do as much as possible to make sure we don't royally F#!% up something simple or obvious.
+As a SEC Registered Investment Advisor, we still abide by the rules and regulations that a traditional advisor does.
+That ensures we don't royally F#!% up something simple or obvious.

 There you have it.